|

 The island has two mini-graveyards for other Christian sects: the Greci or

-Greek Orthodox cemetery, where Igor Stravisky and Sergei Diaghilev are buried; and the
+Greek Orthodox cemetery, where Igor Stravinsky and Sergei Diaghilev are buried; and the

 Protestant graveyard, whose most famous resident is Ezra Pound.